Deploy Office 365 Groups Dynamics 365 (online)

 Use the Office 365 Connectors for Groups

-Use the Office 365 Connectors for Groups to connect new or existing Office 365 Groups with Customer Engagement apps so the group is notified when new activities are posted.
+Use the Office 365 Connectors for Groups to connect new or existing Office 365 Groups with model-driven apps in Dynamics 365 so the group is notified when new activities are posted.
 To set it up, follow these steps:

-Check out the following Dynamics 365 for Customer Engagement apps Blog: Dynamics CRM Online connector for Office 365 Groups
+Check out the following Blog: Dynamics CRM Online connector for Office 365 Groups

 Sign in to your Office 365 Outlook.